 Welcome to the CCB criminal injury claims website.
-This service is managed by the Criminal Claims Bureau a trading name of MJN Marketing Ltd a business authorised & regulated by the Financial Conduct Authority.
+This service is managed by the Criminal Claims Bureau a trading name of MJN Marketing Ltd a claims management business authorised & regulated by the Financial Conduct Authority.

 In the UK there is a Government funded agency called the Criminal Injuries Compensation Authority (CICA) that has been set up specifically to administer a compensation scheme for victims of violent crime.
 This website provides you with information about the scheme and we can also offer you No win No fee representation in order to make your claim.